This accessibility statement applies to the NHS Jobs website for employers.

 Many features on the website need to be accessibility-reviewed to make sure they’re implemented correctly for users with accessibility needs.

-The structure of the website screens need to be reviewed to make sure they meet accessibility guidelines.
+The structure of the website screens needs to be reviewed to make sure they meet accessibility guidelines.

-Although none of the above directly contravene WCAG 2.1 success criteria, we aim to review these areas by March 2022.
+Although these do not fail WCAG 2.2 success criteria, we aim to review these areas.
 This will make sure we meet all accessibility standards on our website.

 PDFs and other documents